luciarevaliente/Infrastructure-Management-for-Data-Processing/README.md

 The practices we have completed include:

-- **Practice 1**: Creation and connection of virtual machines (VM), DNS, SSH, NFS, and Apache.
-The report is `GIXPD - Pràctica1.pdf`.
+- `GIXPD - Pràctica1.pdf`*: Creation and connection of virtual machines (VM), DNS, SSH, NFS, and Apache.
-- **Practice 2**: CPU virtualization using Docker and Kubernetes.
-The report is `GIXPD - Pràctica2.pdf`.
+- `GIXPD - Pràctica2.pdf`: CPU virtualization using Docker and Kubernetes.
-- **Practice 3**: Storage solutions and analysis including RAID, GlusterFS, and LVM.
-The report is `GIXPD - Pràctica3.pdf`.
+- `GIXPD - Pràctica3.pdf`: Storage solutions and analysis including RAID, GlusterFS, and LVM.
-- **Practice 4**: Network Monitoring and analysis with Nagios4 and Netdata.
-The report is `GIXPD - Pràctica4.pdf`.
+- `GIXPD - Pràctica4.pdf`: Network Monitoring and analysis with Nagios4 and Netdata.
-- **Practice 5**: Infrastructure as Code with Ansible, Terraform, Docker, and Kubernetes.
-The report is `GIXPD - Pràctica5.pdf`.
+- `GIXPD - Pràctica5.pdf`: Infrastructure as Code with Ansible, Terraform, Docker, and Kubernetes.

 Feel free to explore the reports for each practice!